Katy Perry: Sexual misconduct allegations

-In 2018, while serving as a judge on American Idol, Perry gave an unwanted kiss to a 19-year-old contestant, Benjamin Glaze.
-When Glaze admitted that he had never kissed a girl (a reference to Perry's song "I Kissed a Girl"), she gestured for him to come up to her for a kiss on the cheek but then kissed him on the lips.
+In 2018, while serving as a judge on American Idol, Perry – then aged 33 – gave an unwanted kiss to a 19-year-old contestant, Benjamin Glaze.
+When Glaze admitted that he had never kissed a girl (a reference to Perry's song "I Kissed a Girl"), she gestured for him to come up to her for a kiss on the cheek, but then kissed him on the lips.
 Her behavior was met with backlash, with some pointing out that if she had been a male judge who kissed a woman the same way, the reaction would have been different.
 Glaze later admitted that the experience made him feel uncomfortable, as it was his first kiss and he wanted it to be special, although he rejected the notion that he felt sexually harassed by Perry.

 In August 2019, Josh Kloss, Perry's co-star in the "Teenage Dream" music video, accused her of sexual misconduct.
 In an Instagram post, Kloss alleged that, during a party at a skating rink, Perry pulled on his sweatpants and underwear, exposing his penis to her male friends.
 He also said her management prevented him from speaking about his time with the singer.
-Johnny Wujek, the creative director of said party defended Perry, saying that she "would never do something like that" and accused Kloss of having an "ongoing obsession" with her.
-After initially refraining from responding to this, believing it would have detracted from the MeToo movement, Perry has also denied Kloss's claims.
+Johnny Wujek, the creative director of said party, defended Perry, saying that she "would never do something like that", and accused Kloss of having an "ongoing obsession" with her.
+After initially refraining from responding to this, believing it would have detracted from the MeToo movement, Perry has also denied Kloss' claims.

+In April 2026, actress Ruby Rose alleged in a Threads post that Perry sexually assaulted her at Spice Market Nightclub in Melbourne in 2010.
+A representative for Perry responded with a statement to Variety: "The allegations being circulated on social media by Ruby Rose about Katy Perry are not only categorically false, they are dangerous reckless lies.
+Ms. Rose has a well-documented history of making serious public allegations on social media against various individuals, claims that have repeatedly been denied by those named."
+The Victoria Police have begun investigating the allegations.